shishirajm/UserLookup/README.md

 ## How to run the app?
 ### Prerequisite
-Use the Windows or Mac with dotnet core 5.0 installed: https://dotnet.microsoft.com/download
+Use the Windows or Mac with dotnet 5.0 installed: https://dotnet.microsoft.com/download

 ### Download and Run
 * Clone the repository: `git clone git@github.com:shishirajm/UserLookup.git`
 * Navigate to UserLookup: `cd UserLookup`
+* Run dotnet test: `dotnet test`
-* Run the Console Project: `dotnet run -p ./src/UserLookup.Console`
+* Run the Console Project and follow prompts: `dotnet run -p ./src/UserLookup.Console`

 ## Decisions:
 ### Assumptions